Berkeley Jane Fisher

 People would describe me as outgoing, bubbly, feisty, fun.
 But you wanna know my secret?
 I’m a die-hard introvert.
 I gain my energy when I’m surrounded by candles and plants, holding a cup of tea.

 I’m also probably THE biggest nerd.
-My nose is always in a book, and chances are, the sound playing in my headphones is NPR or a book on Audible.
+My nose is always in a book, and chances are, the sound playing in my headphones is NPR or an audiobook.
 I LIVE for documentaries and my favorite podcasts are history related.
-I prefer avoiding all people except my closest friends and spending time either at the park or a museum.
+I prefer avoiding all people except my closest friends and spending time either at the park or in my house.

-I am not a licensed therapist.
-I’m just a girl who went through some rough times alone and then found out that I wasn’t really alone.
+In 2022, I earned my Master of Social Work from New York University Silver School of Social Work.
+But really, I’m just a girl who went through some rough times alone and then found out that I wasn’t really alone.
 I’m on a self-love journey, and I don’t want to do it alone.
 I can’t cure you.
 I only aim to inspire you.
 I want to make sure you know how much you are worth.
-Cuz babe, it’s a whole lot.

 What do the logo flowers mean?